-- Does the agency have a policy and practice in place to ensure that allegations of sexual abuse or sexual harassment are referred for investigation to an agency with the legal authority to conduct criminal investigations, unless the allegation does not involve potentially criminal behavior? ⊠ Yes □ No
+- Does the agency have a policy and practice in place to ensure that allegations of sexual abuse or sexual harassment are referred for investigation to an agency with the legal authority to conduct criminal investigations, unless the allegation does not involve potentially criminal behavior?⊠ Yes □ No - Has the agency published such policy on its website or, if it does not have one, made the policy available through other means?
+Imes Yes imes No - Does the agency document all such referrals? ⊠ Yes □ No

 If a separate entity is responsible for conducting criminal investigations, does such publication describe the responsibilities of both the agency and the investigating entity?
 [N/A if the agency/facility is responsible for criminal investigations.
-See 115.21(a).] ⊠ Yes □ No □ NA
+See 115.21(a).] ≤ Yes

-- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)
+Exceeds Standard (Substantially exceeds requirement of standards)

+Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)